NMiller20/YoRPG_3LuckyDuckies/README.md

 * Modified subclass stats for more balanced gameplay.

 v5 to v6 changes:
-* Fixed some formatting issues with the text and whatnote
+* Fixed some formatting issues with the text and whatnot
 * Specified monster names in encounter and battle messages
 * Created a mechanism that allows the player to type YES after reading ABOUT to generate the selection chart as opposed to the selection chart being generated in tandem.
 This prevents the user from having to scroll up <3